 Delta Force 2 is a direct sequel but doesn’t always feel like one.
 In terms of new content and gameplay, there isn’t a whole lot here setting it apart from the first game.
 Sure, we do get a somewhat improved interface, some new enemy vehicles (tanks, choppers, freight trains, etc.), one or two extra weapons, a few gadgets and a negligible command system, but it’s essentially the same grinding experience.

-The single-player campaigns and 19 optional quick-missions are pretty consistent.
-The campaign map is divided into two separate plot-driven operations that follow a number of fictitious terrorist groups around the world.
-These campaign missions are still a very linear affair, with the completion of one operation having no discernible effect on how the following one is played.
+The singleplayer campaigns and 19 quick-missions are pretty consistent.
+The campaign map is divided into two separate plot-driven operations.
+These campaign missions are still very linear, with the completion of one operation having no effect on how the following one is played.
 Locations are at least varied, ranging from sub-Saharan Africa to the arctic wastes or Russian steppes.
-Overall level design was kept largely intact from the previous game – the playing fields are as gigantic as they ever were thanks to NovaLogic’s patented Voxel engine, but in that vastness lies a great deal of nothingness as well, with barely a base or village peppered here and there.
-Suffice to say you’ll be running around lots in this game.
+The levels are just as limitless as those from the first game, but in that vastness is a great deal of nothingness as well, with barely a base or village peppered here and there.
+Suffice to say you’ll be running around a lot more than shooting bad guys.

 The ingame tactical map went through a makeover and is now able to track all enemy movement anywhere around you (previously it could only track parts of the opposition).
 Weapons come back virtually the same, featuring the exact armory of about eight primary weapons, three sidearms and several explosive devices.
-The ubiquitous M4 went through a little refurbishing (it now comes with either a shotgun or M203 attachment), and you’ll probably be using the latter some 90% of the time.
+The ubiquitous M4 went through a little refurbishing (it now comes with either a shotgun or M203 attachment).
 The most pitifully useless and laughably inept weapon is the new underwater rifle.
 As the name hints, it can fire from underwater, but does uselessly little damage.

-So now that we’ve established that DF2 plays and controls badly, does it at least run well?
-Well… no, not really.
-The game supports 3D Hardware Acceleration this time around, noticeably improving framerate as a result, but it also comes packing a host of visual glitches on each and every video card I’ve tested this on, starting with the very modern and going back to a TNT2 M64.
+Bad controls and annoyances slowly gnaw at the game, but it’s the poorly optimized engine that seals the deal.
+The game supports 3D Hardware Acceleration this time around, noticeably improving framerate as a result, but it also comes packing a host of visual glitches on each and every video card I’ve tested this on.
 These visual glitches aren’t fatal, but they shouldn’t be there.
-Software is free of display issues but can only run at abhorrent framerates, and even those on the lowest resolutions.
-Crank the res up to 1024×768 and the game is virtually unplayable.
+Software renders things consistently but also comes with abysmal framerates, even on the lowest resolutions.
+Crank up the screen to 1024×768 and the game is virtually unplayable.